38 Special Ammo For Sale

 Before the conception of the .38 Special, the United States military’s primary cartridge was the .38 Long Colt, which had limited stopping power and had proven itself ineffective as a combat load.
 The military needed ammunition that was more powerful, more accurate, and more versatile.
 Looking at the 38 Special vs. 38 Long Colt, the standard was beat – which was just what the firearm manufacturers intended to do.
 38 Special ammo has more power, more accuracy and more versatility than its predecessor.

 With its power and punch, the .38 Special has demonstrated its effectiveness and is still popular today – making it pretty easy to find cheap .38 Special ammo.
+If you're in the market for some high-quality ammo for your next trip to the range, make sure you check out our full selection of Fiocchi 38 Special ammo in stock and ready to ship.

 The Development of the .38 Special